-Still remember the technical problem above? the picture describes a plate having different temperatures on each side.
+Still remember the technical problem above? we get get many technical solution. the picture describes a plate having different temperatures on each side.
 How is the temperature distribution in the center of the plate?
 How much temperature at point x = 1, y = 2 or T (1,2) = ??
 I need to stress that we are not looking for 100% accurate answers.
 It is highly unlikely we are looking 100% accurate.

 There are 3 approaches to address the above problem.
-The first way is through technical analysis that requires considerable thinking skills.
+The first technical solution is through technical analysis that requires considerable thinking skills.
 Things like this are peeled thoroughly in the Master of Mechanical Engineering.
 We start with a heat transfer formula and then proceed with advanced engineering mathematics.
-The final solution is a mathematical model using fourier series.
+The final solution is a mathematical model using Fourier series.
 We just need to enter the variables x and y and boundary conditions on each side.